Romsey: Middle Ages to the Civil War

-Romsey's name is believed to originate from the Old English Rūm's eg, meaning "Rūm's island".
-Rūm is probably an abbreviation of a personal name like Rūmwald (meaning "glorious leader"), and eg (meaning "island") may have denoted a monastic retreat in the Early Middle Ages, since it is common among religious place names.
+Beginnings

 The first church in Romsey was founded by Edward the Elder in 907 AD for his daughter, Ælflæd, a nun who became the first abbess of Romsey.
 Edgar the Peaceful re-founded the abbey under the Rule of Benedict in 967 AD, appointing as abbess a noblewoman named Merewenna in 974 AD.
 Merewenna was given charge of Edgar's stepdaughter, Æthelflæd, who later served as abbess herself.
 Both Merewenna and Æthelflæd are revered as saints.

 The surrounding village prospered alongside the religious community.
 In 1003 the Danes sacked Romsey and destroyed the Anglo-Saxon church in retaliation for the St Brice's Day Massacre.
 While there is no record of the abbey's restoration, it is written that in 1012 Emma of Normandy gave lands to the abbey and that there were a total of 54 nuns in Romsey during the reign of Cnut the Great.

 The Domesday Book of 1086 refers to a population of 127 households in Romsey, along with the earliest records of the watermills that would later establish it as an industrial town.
 Relative to other Domesday settlements, Romsey had a large population and paid a considerable amount of tax.

 Along with Wilton Abbey nearby, Romsey Abbey became known as a place of learning in the High Middle Ages.
 In 1086, Matilda of Scotland was sent there to be educated by her aunt, Cristina, who was then the abbess.
 A number of hopeful suitors visited the princess in Romsey, including the later king William Rufus, whose advances were hindered by her aunt.
 William was killed in 1100 while hunting in the New Forest, after which his body was carried through Bell Street in Romsey on its way to Winchester Cathedral.

 The existing abbey was built in the Norman style between 1120 and 1140 using Chilmark stone.
 It was likely designed by Henry of Blois, the brother of King Stephen and builder of the Hospital of St Cross in Winchester.
 The final three arches were added between 1230 and 1240, at which time more than 100 nuns belonged to the foundation.
 The north transept of the original Saxon church is still visible today.